An introduction to Social Policy

 The US does not, however, have a unified welfare system.
 Federalism has meant that many important functions are held by the States, including public assistance, social care and various health schemes (Hawaii has had mandatory health insurance and a state-funded health system since the 1970s); the current reforms of health care will reinforce that diversity.
 By comparison with other developed countries, central government has had a limited role in social welfare provision: the main developments of federal provision were during the Roosevelt administration of the 1930s, which laid the foundations for the social security system, and the "War on Poverty" of the 1960s, which provided some important benefits (notably health care for people on low incomes) and engaged the federal government in a wide variety of projects and activities at local level.

 In practice, the US is pluralistic rather than liberal.
 There are significant departures from the residual model - e.g. state schooling, social insurance, or services for military personnel, veterans and their families, which together provide for more than 72 million people.
 In addition to federal and state activity, there are extensive private, mutualist and corporate interests in welfare provision.
 The resulting systems are complex: the guiding principle is less one of consistent individualism than what Klass has called "decentralised social altruism".
 Diversity and complexity come at a price, and despite - or perhaps because of - political hostility to welfare provision, the US system is also unusually expensive.

 The provision of social protection in China is a mix of incomplete systems: they include social assistance, partial social insurance and welfare services.
 Social insurance varies by occupation and location.
 Social assistance offers a Minimum Livelihood Guarantee (dibao).
 In principle, dibao extends throughout urban China, but in practice its operation and administration vary locally.
-There has been some extension to rural areas there are still gaps.
+There has been some extension to rural areas, but there are still gaps.
 The provision of welfare is localised and often inconsistent and liable to subversion through mismanagement, corruption or simply being ignored.